 Saccharin

-Once a popular sweetener, saccharin (commercially known as Sweet n' Low) is rarely used these days after animal-based tests concluded that saccharin was a potential cancer-causing substance.
+Once a popular sweetener, Saccharin (commercially known as Sweet n' Low) is rarely used these days after animal-based tests concluded that saccharin was a potential cancer-causing substance.

 Saccharin can also have an undesirable bitter taste, especially when cooked.